-- Healthcare FSA (HCFSA) Reimburses you for eligible out-of-pocket healthcare expenses (such as copayments, deductibles, physician prescribed over-the-counter drugs and medications, vision and dental expense, and much more) for you, your tax dependents, and your adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
+- Healthcare FSA (HCFSA) Reimburses as FSA participant for eligible out-of-pocket healthcare expenses (such as copayments, deductibles, over-the-counter drugs and medications, vision and dental expense, and much more) for their tax dependents, and their adult children (through the end of the calendar year in which they turn 26). - FSAFEDS offers paperless reimbursement for your HCFSA through a number of FEHB and FEDVIP plans.
 This means that when you or your provider files claims with your FEHB or FEDVIP plan, FSAFEDS will automatically reimburse your eligible-out-of-pocket expenses based on the claim information it receives from your plan.